UseMuffin/Skeleton/README.md

 their own that I can ignore when I pull)
 * Pull request - bonus point for topic branches

-To ensure your PRs are considered for upstream, you MUST follow the CakePHP coding standards.
+To ensure your PRs are considered for upstream, you MUST follow the [CakePHP coding standards][standards].

 ## Bugs & Feedback